Archie W. Dunham College of Business

 Business for Entrepreneurs

-The undergraduate major in International Business provides students with a solid foundation in business concepts, along with key international skills to prepare the student for a career in the global business environment.
+The undergraduate major in International Business provides students with a solid foundation in business concepts, along with key international skills to prepare students for careers in the global business environment.

 The undergraduate major in management is designed to provide students with an understanding of key business concepts and technologies, along with principles and procedures to manage resources for globally competitive business organizations.